|

-I have a disability known as Moebius Syndrome.
-I write this page for two purposes:
+I have a rather rare disability known as Moebius Syndrome.
+I wrote this page for two purposes:

 - I have accumulated enough circumstantial evidence to